Common Questions About Drug and Alcohol Treatment

 Q. Do I need to bring my own linens?
 What about laundry?

 A. You need not bring bed linens or laundry detergents.
 Discovery provides bed linens and laundry facilities for you.
-Please view the Needs List for Inpatient Treatment for further information
+Please call for the Needs List for Inpatient Treatment for further information

 Q. Where do my belongings go when I’m admitted?

 A. On your day of admission, your personal belongings will be screened in your presence.
 Discovery staff will look for any items that might threaten the safety of you, our residents and staff.
 We will also look for contraband, paraphernalia, and any inappropriate or excess items that are not approved.
 If you bring items that you are not permitted to have upon admission, they will be stored in a labeled box until you can arrange for a loved one to come retrieve those items.